Dwarf galaxies imply dark matter is heavier than $\mathbf{2.2 \times 10^{-21}} \, \mathbf{eV}$

 Our choice of Leo II was motivated by its ability to set a strong limit due to its steep inner profile, and its statistically robust description as a static~\cite{Read:2006aaa,DeLeo:2023aaa}, spherically symmetric distribution~\cite{Read:2017aaa,Read:2018aaa,Genina:2019aaa,DeLeo:2023aaa} with a well measured cusp.
-Draco is another possible candidate object~\cite{Alvarez:2020aaa}, however, it is computationally more challenging with our method~\cite{Zimmermann:2024aaa}.
+Draco is another possible candidate object~\cite{Alvarez:2020aaa}, however, it is computationally more challenging with the current iteration of our method~\cite{supp}.
 We have explicitly checked in a pared-down analysis that Draco gives a consistent limit with Leo II.

 Fig.~\ref{fig:gravsphere_posterior} displays the $5000$ posterior samples for Leo II (black lines) that we use in our analysis.
-Note that Collins et al. \citep{Collins2021} also validate \textsc{gravsphere}'s mass modelling on the spherical mock data described in Ref.~\cite{Read2021}\footnote{Also available as part of the \href{https://astrowiki.surrey.ac.uk}{Gaia Challenge}} and find it to recover the true density within the $95\%$ confidence interval of the density samples over the radial range $0.25 \leq r/r_{1/2} \leq 4$ (orange sector in Fig.~\ref{fig:gravsphere_posterior}) around the half-light radius $r_{1/2}$ even if only $O(100)$ tracers are available.
+Note that Collins et al. \citep{Collins2021} also validate \textsc{gravsphere}'s mass modelling on the spherical mock data described in Ref.~\cite{Read2021} and find it to recover the true density within the $95\%$ confidence interval of the density samples over the radial range $0.25 \leq r/r_{1/2} \leq 4$ (orange sector in Fig.~\ref{fig:gravsphere_posterior}) around the half-light radius $r_{1/2}$ even if only $O(100)$ tracers are available.
 We adopt this radial range for our analysis.

 \textbf{Self-consistent Reconstruction of the DM wave function.} In the non-relativistic limit, the dynamics of spin zero, bosonic DM with $m\ll\mathcal{O}(10)\mathrm{\;eV}$ are described by a complex scalar $\psi(\bm x, t)$ that obeys the Schr\"odinger-Poisson (SP) equation \citep{Hui2021} and sources its gravitational potential $V$ via the DM density $\rho(\bm x, t) = |\psi(\bm x,t)|^2$.
 Assuming stationary conditions, i.e. no explicit time dependency in $\rho$ and $V$, and restricting to spherically symmetric objects, the linear set of equations: